vanhoangkha/Networking-fundamentals/Day35_Standard_Access_Control_Lists.md

 Order is important.
 Lower Numbers are processed FIRST

 ---
-TO APPLY AN ACL TO AN INTERFACE
+TO APPLY AN ACL TO AN Giao diện

 `R1(config-if)# ip access-group *number* {in | out}`